STONEWALL BRIGADE BYLAWS

 c.
 Prior to Brigade drill at each event, new recruits will be drilled by an NCO designated by the Brigade Staff and monitored by the 2nd Lieutenant.

 d.
-The Brigade will hold an annual Spring Drill event, which is an automatic Brigade event (see Part IX, BRIGADE EVENTS).
+The Brigade will hold an annual Camp of Instruction event, which is an automatic Brigade event (see Part IX, BRIGADE EVENTS).
 The drill schedule will be established in advance by the Commanding Officer.

 IX.
 BRIGADE EVENTS

 a.
-Brigade events are those events voted on at an administrative meeting and designated as full-participation or stressed Brigade events.
-Brigade rank structure is enforced only at mandatory and stressed Brigade events.
+Brigade events are those events voted on at a business meeting and designated as full-participation Brigade events.
+Brigade rank structure is enforced only at Brigade events.

 b.
 A Brigade event is defined as an event in which units will make a maximum effort to place as many people on the field as possible.
 All Member Companies must attend at least two Brigade events each year to be considered in good standing and retain voting rights.